Democrats and Republicans Agree Democracy Is at Risk

 If the leaders in the two parties are too beholden to ideological extremists to save democracy from two entirely unpalatable choices, this exhausted majority is bound to look for other alternatives in the 2024 presidential election.

-Some argue that a third alternative isn’t possible—that the American system has always worked best when presidential elections are decided through a binary choice.
+Some argue that an alternative isn’t possible—that the American system has always worked best when presidential elections are decided through a binary choice.
 And that’s undeniably been true through much of our history.

 But in a moment like this one—one in which the broad majority of both parties believe democracy is in crisis and where it seems entirely possible that both parties will nominate standard-bearers who think the only way to save democracy is to vanquish the other—doesn’t it make sense at least to have as an option a way to give those who find both extremes unacceptable a new political home?